Python-SIP/sip/sphinx/annotations.rst

 .. function-annotation:: NewThread

-    This boolean annotation specifies that the function will create a new thread.
+    This boolean annotation specifies that the function (which must be a virtual) will be executed in a new thread.

 .. function-annotation:: NoArgParser